AhlemGit/Arabic-WordNet-To-SQLite/README.md

 We made some changes from the intial database as we added 2 tables: "WORDEXTENDED" and "FORMEXTENDED", which are copies of "WORD" and "FORM" intial tables respectively, with an additional column providing the unvocalized form of words.
 This is done in order to be able to perform sql queries using unvocalized words.

+We used this version in the following work:
+Ameur, M. S. H., Khadir, A. C., & Guessoum, A. (2017, October).
+An Automatic Approach for WordNet Enrichment Applied to Arabic WordNet.
+In International Conference on Arabic Language Processing (pp. 3-18).
+Springer, Cham.

 # Copyright

 Princeton WordNet data Version 2.0 (extract)
 2003, Princeton University

 Arabic WordNet database schema
-Authorship: Adam Pease, Manuel Bertran, Piek Vossen, Christiane Fellbaum, Bill Black 2006, Articulate Software, Princeton University, University of Manchester, UPC.
+Authorship: Adam Pease, Manuel Bertran, Piek Vossen, Christiane Fellbaum, Bill Black
+2006, Articulate Software, Princeton University, University of Manchester, UPC.

 Arabic WordNet data
 Authorship: Musa Alkhalifa, Sabri Elkateb
 2007, UPC and the University of Manchester.

 Arabic WordNet SQLite version
 2018, University of Science and Technology Houari Boumediene

 # Licence Terms